cchan/latticeboltzmann/README.md

 My setup:
 - AMD Ryzen 3700x
-- Nvidia GeForce RTX 2070 with drivers 440.59 and CUDA 10.2
+- Nvidia GeForce RTX 2070 with drivers 460.20 and CUDA 11.2
-- Ubuntu 18.04
+- Ubuntu 20.04 on WSL
 - Python 3.7.4 using conda
 I suspect but cannot test that this will work with much earlier versions / lower specs.
+(Was previously on 18.04 pure linux, 440.59, 10.2)

 Install pycuda from source with `./configure.py --cuda-enable-gl`